Sustainability-related disclosures

 Fund Classification

-For the purposes of SFDR, all Funds managed by Incentive AS qualify as financial products, however these Funds do not classify as Article 8 Funds or Article 9 Funds.
+For the purposes of SFDR, all Funds managed by Incentive AS qualify as financial product, where Incentive Active Value Long Only Fund qualify as Article 8 financial product, and Incentive Active Value Fund qualify as article 6 financial product.

 Disclosures